waveclaw/puppet-subscription_manager/README.md

 * Satellite, unlike Katello, will require attachment to subscriptions whenever paid-for RedHat Network Channels are made available through a repository view.
 This module does not manage those certificates.
+* If you are using Simple Content Access to manage your RedHat subscriptions, most of the attachment process will just be ignored.
+You are managing your licenses elsewhere so should not rely upon information from this module to track those.
+  Under Simple Content Access, this module will continue to use pools but they really don't matter to you or your licensing scheme.
 * RedHat SAM is an install-able RedHat supported version of the Candlepin service which uses "candlepin-cert-consumer-" package name instead of of the package name "katello-ca-consumer-".
-Options are provided to select this.
+Options are provided to select which you want.

 ## License